 Like with any other major surgery, recovery after osteophyte removal also takes time.
 If the procedure was minimally invasive, the healing process is relatively faster.
 However, in the case of open surgery, complete recovery can take up to anywhere between 3 to 6 months.

 If you have been experiencing any symptoms indicative of Disc Osteophyte Complex, you can talk to our doctors at Southern California Brain & Spine Surgery.
-Here we have Dr. Moksha Ranasinghe who is a renowned neurosurgeon in Los Angeles providing healthcare services to patients suffering from spine and brain diseases.
-You can easily schedule an appointment here by filling out the contact form available on our website or calling (213) 369-4583.
+Here we have Dr. Moksha Ranasinghe who is a provides healthcare services to patients suffering from spine and brain diseases.
+You can easily schedule an appointment by filling out the contact form available on our website or calling (213) 369-4583.